Guide to Disney World Early Theme Park Entry [2024]

 Overall we think it’s a good idea to stay at a Disney hotel, even at their relatively high prices, and that’s in part because of Early Entry access.
 In particular, we think the value hotels are a good option.

-That said, if you can buy Genie+ or an individual Lightning Lane for at least two, maybe up to four days of your trip and you’re willing to wait in at least one 60-minute line each day, you probably don’t need Early Entry to experience the best the parks have to offer.
+That said, if you can buy Lightning Lane Multi Pass or Single Pass for at least two, maybe up to four days of your trip and you’re willing to wait in at least one 60-minute line each day, you probably don’t need Early Entry to experience the best the parks have to offer.

-Genie+ OR an individual Lightning Lane each day will cost you about $20-$40 per person per day.
+Multi Pass OR a Single Pass Lightning Lane each day will cost you about $20-$40 per person per day.
 For a family of four that’s over $100 per day, which is probably less than the premium you’d pay to stay at a Disney hotel in most cases.
-Of course, even staying at a Disney hotel we recommend at least two days of Genie+, so the math isn’t totally straightforward.
+Of course, even staying at a Disney hotel we recommend at least two days of Multi Pass, so the math isn’t totally straightforward.

 If you get into more complicated approaches—split stays, ticketed events like After Hours, longer stays with multiple days at each park—you definitely can avoid the need for a Disney hotel with Early Entry, you’ll just be spending more money or more time.
 You can read more about some of the ticketed events here: